SamuelEbitNego/SamuelEbitNego/README.md

 <br>

-**💬 "Clean code is not written by following a set of rules.
-You know you are working on clean code when each routine you read turns out to be pretty much what you expected." - Robert C. Martin**
+<span style="color: #E0E0E0;">**💬 "Clean code is not written by following a set of rules.
+You know you are working on clean code when each routine you read turns out to be pretty much what you expected." - Robert C. Martin**</span>

 </div>